 Get a high-quality undergraduate business education

-The B.B.A. offers the most in-depth approach to business studies.
-B.B.A. students can also choose among seven concentrations and among six minors to develop complementary knowledge and competencies.
+The B.B.A. program offers the most in-depth approach to business studies.
+B.B.A. students can select among seven concentrations and among six minors to develop complementary knowledge and competencies.
+We also offer a Co-operative Education program and an Honours program.

 The B.B.A. has four components for a total of 120 credits: